Host "Why Treaties Matter"

 If you have questions or would like to submit your Statement of Interest in a way not mentioned above, contact Laura Benson, assistant director of grants and administration: firstname.lastname@example.org or 651-772-4244.

-MHC and our partners will assess proposals on how well the host community will meet the program goals and integrate the Absent Narratives Approach™ practices during their hosting period.
+MHC will assess proposals on how well the host community will meet the program goals and integrate the Absent Narratives Approach™ practices during their hosting period.

 We will also assess organizations applying as Community-engaged host sites on: